05:30 PM

 Researchers from the University of Birmingham analyzed the anonymized electronic health records of 2.4 million people in the UK along with a team of doctors and researchers across England.

-The data collected between January 2020 and April 2021 consisted of 486,149 people with previous infection, and 1.9 million people without any indication of MERS-CoV after matching with other clinical diagnoses.
+The data collected between January 2020 and April 2021 consisted of 486,149 people with previous infection, and 1.9 million people without any indication of MERS-CoV following matching with other clinical diagnoses.

 Using data from patients who were not admitted to the hospital, the team of researchers was able to identify the three distinct categories of symptoms.

-“Our analyzes of risk factor data are of particular interest as they help us think about what could be causing or contributing to prolonged Covid-19,” said Anuradha Subramanian, a researcher at the University of Birmingham’s Institute of Applied Health Research and lead author of the study.
+“Our analyzes of risk factor data are of particular interest as they help us think regarding what might be causing or contributing to prolonged Covid-19,” said Anuradha Subramanian, a researcher at the University of Birmingham’s Institute of Applied Health Research and lead author of the study.

 “Women, for example, are more likely to develop autoimmune diseases, and the increased likelihood of women developing COVID-19 for a prolonged period in our study increases our interest in investigating whether autoimmunity or other causes may explain the increased risk in women,” she added.